Morphan1/Voxalia/README.md

 Built within OpenTK, a C# binding of OpenGL for the 3D rendering.

+## Compiling

+- Open the .sln in Microsoft Visual C# 2010
+- Switch the configuration to Release|x64
+- Debug -> Build Solution!

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.